noiseflood/spa/docs/QUICKSTART.md

 ## What is SPA?

-**SPA (Scalable Parametric Audio)** is the SVG of sound effects - a tiny, declarative XML format for generating simple sounds procedurally.
+**SPA (Synthetic Parametric Audio)** is the SVG of sound effects - a tiny, declarative XML format for generating simple sounds procedurally.

 **Perfect for:** Button clicks, UI feedback, web game sounds, notifications